England squad for EURO 2020 announced - Full list

 England play friendlies against Romania and Austria next week, as players involved in the European finals are unlikely to feature heavily and others will be given a chance to impress.

-The big omissions from this expanded squad are Danny Ings, James Maddison, Patrick Bamford and Eric Dier.
+The big omissions from this expanded squad were Danny Ings, James Maddison, Patrick Bamford and Eric Dier.

 Southgate explained why he needed to name a provisional squad before his final squad.